folio-org/mod-circulation/README.md

 invalid, the module will start, but Kafka integration will not work.

 Module supports so-called floating collections but the feature is disabled by default.
-Floating collections support can be switched on by setting environment variable ENABLE_FLOATING_COLLECTIONS.
+Floating collections support can be switched on by setting the environment variable ENABLE_FLOATING_COLLECTIONS to TRUE.

 | Variable name               | Default value     |
 |-----------------------------|-------------------|